fxi/AccessMod_server/README.md

 ## Usage

 ### Prerequisite
-- Knowing how to install software on your computer.
+- Permission to install sofware on your computer.

 ### First step
 1. To use this virtual server on mac, linux or windows, clone or download this git repository from github to a folder on your computer (e.g. linux or mac `$HOME/vm/accessModServer` ;  windows `c:\Users\<yourname>\vm\accessModServer`  )